ip-repo/exif-view/README.md

 Now our bat script is simple.<br>
 First we activate the venv of exif-view or a venv that has `PySide6`.<br>
-Then we run the exif-view python entry point `run.py`.<br> Note that the symbols `%*` mean that every argument we send from the command line will be passed to the run.py when it is executed.
+Then we run the exif-view python entry point `run.py`.<br> Note that the symbols `%*` mean that every argument we send from the command line will be passed to the run.py when it is executed.<br>
 This script will function better with full paths, try avoiding partial paths.

 ```console